-Financial assets are classified on initial recognition as:
+The Company classifies financial assets on initial recognition as:

 - Assets measured at amortised cost or - Assets measured at fair value through profit or loss.

 An asset is measured at amortised cost if the following two conditions are met: the asset is held within a business model that is designed to hold such in order to earn contractual cash flows; and, its contractual terms give rise at specified times to cash flows that are solely payments of principal and interest on the unpaid portion of the principal.